jeffThompson/CreativeProgramming2/Week10-YouVoteWeLearn/README.md

   * For April 25: finished version of your game ready for us to uplay
     * Upload using CyberDuck
     * Turn in a link on Canvas
+    * Write final project proposal
 * Create a game with `p5.js`!
   * We'll publish them online for everyone to play
-  * And start thinking about your final project

 ***